 ALLEGIANCE L.A.
-(Aratani Theatre)
+(EWP at Aratani Theatre)

 George Takei talks about Rumi Oyama's choreography.
 Interviewed by Rafu Shimpo.

 “She’s turning in wonderful work … very dynamic, lively.
 There’s a lot of Japanese touches.
 She can choreograph very masculinely, the martial arts stances that she works in, as well as the classic Japanese movements, as well as contemporary dance movements … New ideas, new ways of doing things, so it’s very exciting.”